josephhutch/aether/README.md

 ## Helpful Links
-[Hugo Documentation](https://gohugo.io/documentation/) - Learn how to use Hugo and format content files
+[Hugo Documentation](https://gohugo.io/documentation/) - Learn how to use Hugo and format content files [KaTeX](https://katex.org/) - Math typesetting to add math equations and symbols to your blog posts

 ## License
 MIT © Joe Hutchinson